tell-k/django-modelsdoc/tests/sample_models.md

     groups.

     A user in a group automatically has all the permissions granted to that group.
-For example, if the group Site editors has the permission can_edit_home_page, any user in that group will have that permission.
+For example, if the group 'Site editors' has the permission can_edit_home_page, any user in that group will have that permission.

     Beyond permissions, groups are a convenient way to categorize users to